4.3. Change of Basis#

 To commute between \([\vect{v}]_{\mathcal{B}}\) and \([\vect{v}]_{\mathcal{C}}\) in \(\R^2\).

-The rest of the exercises are about matrix representations of linear transformations.
+The remaining exercises are about matrix representations of linear transformations.

 https://embed.grasple.com/exercises/2de2a3b5-1d3f-4e79-9421-393d59b9dc87?id=93047